LiterallyTheOne/LiterallyTheOne.github.io/note.md

 * ⬇️📄Download pdf button needs work
 * ⬇️📄Download whole tutorial button
-* 🪪License on the bottom of each post-card
 * 📅Add latest update date and change that date to created date

 * ⌨ Table of content different headers indentation